Puzzled Pint - Puzzle Authoring Requirements

 Thanks for your interest in writing for Puzzled Pint!

-This page augments the basics found at http://puzzlepint.org/info/author.
-To allow for maximum freedom in being creative, we try to keep this list requirements small, but we’ve found that due to our particular hunt, these are things we’ll insist on.
+This page augments the basics found at http://puzzledpint.com/info/author.
+To allow for maximum freedom in being creative, we try to keep this list of requirements small, but we’ve found that due to our particular hunt, these are things we’ll insist on.

 The Structure of a Puzzled Pint Set

 A typical Puzzled Pint puzzle set contains 7 puzzles total: a location puzzle, four main set puzzles, a meta puzzle, and a bonus puzzle (which may be unrelated to the theme and by a different author).
-Some months we have unique formats that break this, but these are generally done by repeat authors.
+Some months we have unique formats that break this, but these are generally done by repeat authors and is something to be discussed early in the process with the editing team.

 The location puzzle is intended to be solved online by individuals, not teams, and thus should be one of the easiest puzzles in your set.
 It should solve to a simple, short answer that players will enter into the online verification form, which will then send them to the locations page.
 Remember, this puzzle is meant to entice pure beginners to come to the event, so give solvers lots of handholding, even before they click on hints!